Jenner-Valdez/Jenner-Valdez/README.md

 Hi, I'm Jenner!
 I'm a bilingual professional data analyst with experience in over 10 projects.
 My skills include:
-Business Analytics, Data Visualization and Storytelling, Python, SQL, Machine Learning.
+Business Analytics, Data Visualization and Storytelling, Python, SQL, and Machine Learning.
 I am passionate about working with large datasets and creating compelling visualizations to drive growth in communication, sales, and customer satisfaction.

 - 🔭 I am currently working on a solo project to identify the top-selling products for Home Depot.
-This involves analyzing their best-selling items per season, understanding why they are the most sold items, and devising strategies to increase the sales of their second most sold items to maximize profits.
+This involves analyzing their best-selling items per season, understanding why they are the most sold items, and devising strategies to increase the sales of their second-most-sold items to maximize profits.
 I am also creating a Tableau dashboard to make the findings easier to read and understand.
 Previously, I have collaborated with different companies to identify their top and least sold items, aiming to boost sales for upcoming terms by analyzing customer trends.

 - 🌱 I’m currently learning to implement automation in data management and cleaning to make data analysis more efficient and error-free.
 Additionally, I am expanding my knowledge of Python for machine learning.